The Merged Academic Corpus is not publicly available. This documentation is provided as context for the ETO products that use the dataset.

 Note that although this model-driven approach is reliable in the aggregate (see Toney-Wails and Dunham (2022) for details), it occasionally produces questionable results for individual articles - that is, it may assign an article a high relevance score for a field that is not actually highly relevant to the article (as judged by a human), or a low score for a field that is relevant.

-Identifying relevance to AI and other emerging topics
+Identifying relevance to emerging technology topics

 Emerging technology topics have fuzzy boundaries; there's no objectively correct answer to whether a particular article is "AI safety" research (for example).
 For each emerging topic, we try to capture articles in the MAC that subject matter experts would consider highly relevant to the topic in question.
 We use different methods to identify these articles depending on the topic, and we evaluate our results against "ground truth" corpora that also vary by topic.
 Still, it's important to note that this process inevitably involves some judgment calls.
 In addition, we rely on statistical models to apply the topic tags.